Gary Moore: Guitars

+In 2000–2001, Gibson released a Gary Moore Signature Les Paul Standard with a faded lemonburst finish and a reversed neck pickup.
+Gibson later released a Gary Moore Signature BFG Les Paul, featuring a P-90 pickup in the neck position.
+In 2013, Gibson announced a new Gary Moore Signature Les Paul, modelled after the "Greeny" guitar.
 On Corridors of Power and Victims of the Future, Moore used a 1961 Fiesta Red Fender Stratocaster, which had previously belonged to Tommy Steele.
 In 2017, Fender Custom Shop released a limited edition replica of the guitar.
 During the 1980s, Moore also played Hamer and PRS guitars, as well as Charvels equipped with Floyd Rose tremolos and EMG pickups.

-Other guitars Moore used during his career include a 1964 Gibson ES-335, and a 1968 Fender Telecaster, amongst many others.
-After his death, a number of Moore's guitars were auctioned off.
-These included a 1963 Fender Stratocaster given to him by Claude Nobs, a Fritz Brothers Roy Buchanan Bluesmaster, a 2011 Gibson Les Paul Standard VOS Collector's Choice No. 1 Artist's Proof No. 3 (modelled after the "Greeny" guitar), and a 1964 Gibson Firebird 1.
+Other guitars Moore used during his career include a 1964 Gibson ES-335 and a 1968 Fender Telecaster.
+After his death, several of his guitars were auctioned off including a 1963 Fender Stratocaster given to him by Claude Nobs, a Fritz Brothers Roy Buchanan Bluesmaster, a 2011 Gibson Les Paul Standard VOS Collector's Choice No. 1 Artist's Proof No. 3 (modelled after the "Greeny" guitar) and a 1964 Gibson Firebird 1.
 Moore began playing with .009-.046 gauge strings, before switching to .010-.052.
 Later he switched to gauge .009-.048.
-Moore's preferred brand of strings was Dean Markley.
+His preferred brand of strings was Dean Markley.
 He also used extra-heavy picks.